holsteco/WGU_MSDA/README.md

-# WGU_MSDA
+# WGU MSDA

-Western Governors University Masters of Science Data Analytics
+This is my capstone project for Western Governors University (WGU) Masters of Science in Data Analytics (MSDA).